Eating out in Covent Garden

 Journal

-Bloomsbury has a strong academic and literary history and is, of course, home of the British Museum.
-As you would expect, there are various tourist hotspots that are best avoided if you want a good meal out.
+Bloomsbury has a strong academic and literary history and is, of course, home to the British Museum.
+As you would expect, there are various restaurants catering to tourists that are best avoided if you want a good meal out.
 Here is our guide to some of the best choices within a 15 minute walk of Virginia House.
 My Old Dutch is a pancake restaurant on High Holborn.
 Aside from a multitude of sweet options, they have a surprising selection of savoury options too.
-If you imagine the sort of toppings you might get on a pizza but instead on a large crepe then you get the right idea.
+If you imagine the sort of toppings you might get on a pizza but instead on a large crêpe then you get the right idea.
 Absolutely every dish is customisable and they also have a really good salad menu.
-Reasonably priced Cocoro on Coptic Street serves hearty bowls of authentic ramen, sashimi and hot pot in an izakaya setting.
+Reasonably priced.
+Cocoro on Coptic Street serves hearty bowls of authentic ramen, sashimi and hot pot in an izakaya setting.
 We love the display food so typical of Japan to help you choose your dish.
 Flight Club Bloomsbury is more of a social bar that serves food.
-After a competitive game of darts (yes darts!) tuck into a sharing platter or a burger.
+After a competitive game of darts (yes, darts!) tuck into a sharing platter or a burger.
 A particularly good spot for groups and located on New Oxford Street.
 Uzumaki on Gt Russell St is an immersive anime restaurant where you can eat a lovely bowl of brothy ramen, admire the amazing character mural and then exit via the gift shop.
 Eggslut is just off Tottenham Court Road on Percy Street.
 It is messy food to eat but the sort of place where you want to eat without conversation so that you can concentrate on the food’s comfort.
 Everything is set within a sandwich and honestly it’s the best place eat when you are particularly starving.
 Make your choice and apply to face.
 The Life Goddess is a Greek deli restaurant on Store Street serving healthy fare such as giant butter beans, kleftiko and crispy liver.
 A great spot for lunch or dinner with limited outdoor seating.
-Honey & Co have two local spots, one on Store St and another on Lambs Conduit Street.
+Honey & Co have two local spots; one on Store St and another on Lambs Conduit Street.
 It offers a modern menu with a Middle Eastern influence.
 They have a decent breakfast menu and a generous sharing menu for lunch or dinner.
-Fortitude Bakehouse is not a restaurant and, aside from some sandwiches, they mostly serve delicious pastries and filled doughnuts, sorry "beignets", in a converted mews garage.
-All food is to take away and there is some outdoor seating but it’s really very good and has become and internet sensation which is why it is included here.
+Fortitude Bakehouse is not a restaurant and, aside from some sandwiches, they mostly serve delicious pastries and filled doughnuts, sorry, "beignets", in a converted mews garage.
+All food is to take away and there is some outdoor seating but it’s really very good and has become an internet sensation which is why it is included here.
 Be prepared to queue unless you get there very early.
 Located just behind Russell Square underground station.
 Ciao Bella on Lambs Conduit St is an old fashioned Italian restaurant that has been there for years.
 It is not the kind of Italian that centres around pizza and pasta but an actual Italian restaurant with actual Italian food on the menu like actual Italians eat.